The Cold War 1945-1991

 An international organization that were governed by the same set of institutions.
 European Community.
 The European Community was a group of countries in Europe that worked together for economic and political cooperation before becoming part of the European Union.

-A political slogan for increased government transparency in the Soviet Union
+a political slogan for increased government transparency in the Soviet Union

 Glasnost